Carolyn Goodman

 A Legal Separation is a court proceeding but it does not dissolve your marriage.
 Only a divorce ends your marriage and gives you the freedom to remarry.
 You are not free to remarry if you are legally separated.

-In a Legal Separation proceeding, the court may order spousal support, child support, and may divide marital property.
+In a Legal Separation proceeding in DC, the court may order spousal support, child support, and may divide marital property.

 Read More